arpi5191/Lung-Cancer-Image-Classification/README.md

 # Lung-Cancer-Image-Classification

 Performs segmentation on lung images and processes the resulting patches using Convolutional Neural Networks (CNNs) to classify them as either cancerous or non-cancerous.
-Additionally, it applies Voronoi algorithms to the centroids (valid nuclei) of each image and utilizes machine learning models, such as Logistic Regression and Random Forest, to classify whether each Voronoi region is cancerous or not.
+Additionally, it applies Voronoi algorithms to the centroids (valid nuclei) of each image and utilizes machine learning models, such as Logistic Regression and Random Forest, to classify each Voronoi region based on its attributes as cancerous or non-cancerous.

 # Instructions:
   1) Run the command 'python seg.py --nmin nmin --nmax nmax --didx dapi --d downsizefactor' in the terminal to perform segmentation on the images in the tif folder.
 This will create a patch around